VAVA-OP2/budget_frontend/README.md

 3. Copy the SQL script from the file and paste it into the editor.

 4. Run the script to create the necessary database tables and relationships.
+---

+**Note:** The database currently does not contain any data.
+If you want to test the application without hardcoded data, you need to comment out lines 78-80 in the [`FetchUsersInfo`](https://github.com/VAVA-OP2/budget_frontend/blob/main/src/components/FetchUsersInfo.js) file.